 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Inflectra is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of active ankylosing spondylitis and psoriatic arthritis, chronic severe plaque psoriasis, and moderately to severely active cases of ulcerative colitis, Crohn’s disease (adult and pediatric), and rheumatoid arthritis (in combination with Methotrexate).
+Inflectra is a prescription medication approved by the Food and Drug Administration (FDA) to reduce signs and symptoms of active ankylosing spondylitis.
 Inflectra may be referred to by its drug name, Infliximab-dyyb.

 Inflectra is a biosimilar of Remicade.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.